hololeap/queque/README.md

 Using Queque is very similar to using Ruby's Queue class.
 Queque leverages [redis-objects](https://github.com/nateware/redis-objects)'s transparent Marshal-ing ability so that complex data types can used without any hassle.

+Like Ruby's Queue class, Queque is thread-safe.
+If `shift` or `pop` are called on an empty Queque, the calling thread will be blocked until new data arrives.
+This can be overridden by passing `true` to either method, in which case an exception will be raised instead.

     # Creates a new list in Redis called "queque_1"
     q1 = Queque.new